Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### term feature has just 2 values of 36 and 60 months.
-Let's remove the month and simply convert the categorical data to numeric one.
+#### term feature had just 2 values of 36 and 60 months.
+I removed the month and simply converted the categorical data to numeric one.

 ```python